 EXERCISE IS SUPER IMPORTANT

-Exercise is fantastic for your mental health.
+Exercise is fantastic for your mental health and will assist your working body.
 Numerous studies have shown this.
 Fresh air helps circulation, stimulates chemicals that improve your mood and of course there’s improved cardiovascular fitness and health.
 Exercise is now one of the most prescribed ‘drugs’ to treat depression.
 You can also exercise with friends and family, alleviating social isolation.
 Start with a brisk walk each day, or even some gardening at the end of the day.
 For those that have been exercising for years, this is now your chance to do more.
 Use the time you’d normally be commuting to work, to extend your ride or run.

 – 11 November 2020 –